MSecure/contact-tracing-us/Washington/README.md

 - Phones allows you to delete exposure logs and turn off exposure notifications

 ## Manifest Analysis:
-- Activity: ``com.google.android.apps.exposurenotification.notify.ShareDiagnosisActivity`` is not protected
-  - TODO: need to do more research into if there can be a plausible vulnerability from this
 - Broadcast Receiver: ``com.google.android.apps.exposurenotification.nearby.ExposureNotificationBroadcastReceiver`` is protected by a permission but the protection level should be checked
-- Broadcast Receiver: ``com.google.android.apps.exposurenotification.common.ExposureNotificationDismissedReceiver`` is not protected, an intent filter exists
-  - This broadcast receiver allows the app to dismiss notifications for the appliation by changing the shared preferences as shown in lines 16-19 where the app accordingly changes the shared preference based on if the Intent is a "Notification_Dissmissed_Action_ID".
-  - The lack of a permission to protect the DismissedReceiver allows a malicious app to send Intents that access and change the sharedPreferences of the app
 - Service: ``com.google.android.gms.nearby.exposurenotification.WakeUpService`` is protected by a permission but the permission level should also be checked
   - permission: ``com.google.android.gms.nearby.exposurenotification.EXPOSURE_CALLBACK``
   - The permission backed by the Google Exposure Notification API